Skip to main content

 The Western Art Foundation

-Furthermore, two additional prints—alternate impressions of the particularly celebrated Under the Wave off Kanagawa (commonly known as “The Great Wave”) and Clear Day with a Southern Breeze (known as “Red Fuji”)— will also be shown.
-One impression of the “Great Wave” is among the finest extant examples and is in superb condition; while one impression of the Clear Day with a Southern Breeze is an exceedingly rare monochrome blue version of the normally full-color work, nicknamed “Blue Fuji.”
-This exhibition offers an unprecedented opportunity to view these 48 prints at the NMWA, a museum renowned for its collection of works by Monet and other Western artists.
+This exhibition is the debut display of Hokusai’s Thirty-six Views of Mt.
+Fuji series (ca. 1830-33) from the Iuchi Collection, which was placed on deposit at the NMWA in 2024.
+The exhibition presents the complete set of 46 woodblock prints from his iconic series, as well as two additional prints – alternate impressions of the particularly celebrated Under the Wave off Kanagawa (commonly known as “The Great Wave”) and Clear Day with a Southern Breeze (known as “Red Fuji”).
+One impression of the “Great Wave” is among the finest extant examples and is in superb condition; while one impression of the Clear Day with a Southern Breeze is an exceedingly rare monochrome-blue version of the normally full-color work, nicknamed “Blue Fuji.”
+Under the supervision of Professor Higuchi Kazutaka of Jumonji Gakuen Women’s University, these 48 prints are displayed in six groups that trace the print’s preparatory drawing production process.
+We hope that encountering this landmark series at the NMWA, an institution specializing in Western art, will offer an opportunity not only to rediscover Hokusai’s artistic genius, but also to reflect on how it captivated Monet and myriad other modern Western artists.

 • Under the Wave off Kanagawa

-• Clear Day with a Southern Breez
+• Clear Day with a Southern Breeze

 • Sudden Shower beneath the Summit